rafahm-google/opportunity-engine/CUSTOMIZATION.md

 }
 ```

+**Note:** The script automatically strips leading and trailing whitespace from the channel names found in the `channel_col`.
+This ensures that "Channel A" and "Channel A " are treated as the same channel.

 ### b.
 Performance Data

 In the `performance_file` section, you specify which column from your data contains the primary business metric (e.g., "Conversions", "Leads", "Sessions").
 This involves two parameters in your `config.json` that work together: